5pirit5eal/swim-rag/README.md

 ### V4: Usage Statistics Dashboard

 - **Add usage statistics dashboard for each signed-in user**
-  - KM swam in plans
+  - Total distance (km) swam in plans
   - Number of plans exported
   - Number of plans donated
   - Comparative statistics with other user behaviour